Particl-Community/academy/guides/guide_mp_setup_installation.rst

 	 				sha256sum filename

 Once that is done, compare the checksum output you've received in the step above with the checksum stated in the official download sources.
-The screenshot below shows you an example of this checksum highlighted from the GitHub releasenotes :guilabel:`Verification` section.
+The screenshot below shows you an example of this checksum highlighted from the GitHub release notes :guilabel:`Verification` section.

 .. figure:: ../_static/media/images/mp_installation_github_checksum_verification.png
     :align: center